l-henri/Doumo/README.md

-# Flyght
+# Doumo

-This repository contains the hardware and software files for the flyght project i.e. a GSM based connected object that create a lightshow when receiving a SMS.
+This repository contains the hardware and software files for the Doumo project i.e. a GSM based connected object that create a lightshow when receiving a SMS.